anisahamr/Parcel-Management-System-YauYau-/README.md

 - main.dart (Anisah, Safiyyah, Amalia)

 Brief description of the case study:
+We were assigned to create a parcel management system that lets user which are the receiver and sender to store their parcel for some time.
+Another main user in this system is admin, which is given the privilege to remove parcel or view parcel based on slot (House A1-A10).
+Receiver is able to pickup, drop off and view parcel lists in their own slot(houseID).
+Sender on the other hand only gets to drop off the parcel in the slot(A1-A10) needed.

 Outstanding sources that enhance our understanding:
 - https://www.geeksforgeeks.org/flutter-build-a-inventory-management-app/ (geeksforgeeks)